fernandezfran/galpynostatic/README.md

 ## Installation

-You can install the most recent stable release of galpynostatic with [pip](https://pip.pypa.io/en/latest/)
+You can install the latest stable release of galpynostatic with [pip](https://pip.pypa.io/en/latest/)

 ```